tldr-pages/tldr/pages/linux/flameshot.md

 `flameshot launcher`

-- Click and drag screenshot:
+- Take a screenshot by clicking and dragging:

 `flameshot gui`